 If you want to look inside – and laugh – look at the first six minutes of this clip of Mr. Bean in Le Train Bleu.(The YouTube video may not work in all countries.)

-Chuckling or not, I’ll meet you at the mailbox.
+Chuckling or not, I’ll meet you at the mailbox – or where it was..

 Watch out for “Do Not Enter” signs – the red circle with a white line.
 They can be hard to see.